 Tips For Sewing with Silk and Chiffon and a Free PDF Sewing Pattern

-I love a good free pattern and I’ve been wanting to try out the Colette Sorbetto ever since it re-released to include sleeves.
-Since I’m LDS, having sleeves on a pattern is a necessity for me!
+I love a good free pattern and I've been wanting to try out the Colette Sorbetto ever since it re-released to include sleeves.
 When I saw Stylish Fabrics new Silky Satin Chiffon Fabric I knew it would be the perfect match!
 The Silky Chiffon is available in over 40+ shades so you can find the perfect color for your sewing project.
-It’s soft to the touch, has beautiful drape and features a shiny side and a matte side.
+It's soft to the touch, has a beautiful drape and features a shiny side and a matte side.

 I seriously can't get enough of the ruffle trend that's going on right now!
 Ruffles are totally my thing!
 Hopefully one day I won't look back at pictures of all of my ruffles blouses and wonder what the heck I was thinking, but for now, I'm embracing this trend wholeheartedly.
 If you are a pear shape like me, ruffle blouses are amazingly flattering.
 Adding a little bit of volume on your top half can do wonders to balance out your figure.
 The key is to make sure the ruffles are placed in flattering spots.
 I'll share some tips for sewing with chiffon and then I'll teach you how to hack the Sorbetto to make some fun ruffly tops!